 INTERESTED IN STUDYING?

 The IMW runs a series of introductory courses and information sessions around the world, for anyone interested in applying to the study programme.
 These sessions were cancelled due to the COVID-19 pandemic and will be rescheduled when it is safe to do so.
 In the meantime, for anyone interested in applying to the programme, you can watch this webinar, recorded on 4 May 2020 which explains the MW approach to the exam syllabus, with a special focus on the writing and tasting skills required to become a Master of Wine.
 The wines that were tasted during the session were a Marlborough, New Zealand Sauvignon Blanc – currently available vintage – approximately £15 and a Sancerre – currently available vintage – approximately £20.
-If you would like to apply, you will find everything you need to know here, based on the 2020 process.
+If you would like to apply, you will find everything you need to know here.